D4NSER/LaboratorinisNr3/README.md

 assert(vec[0] == 1 && vec[1] == 2 && vec[2] == 3);
 ```

-## Doxygen documentation
->[!NOTE]
->The repository includes comprehensive Doxygen[^1] documentation.
-This documentation provides detailed descriptions of all classes, methods, and member variables.

-### Installation and Usage
-1. Firstly, head up to the [official Doxygen website](https://www.doxygen.nl/manual/index.html)
-2. Press the download button and install the program for the desired OS
-3. Set everything up and start the DoxygenWiz
-4. Now select the exact folder of your project, where all the files are shown
-5. Name your project, write your synopsis and the version, if you really need - add thee logo
-6. Head up to Run window and press the **Run doxygen** button
-7. Once the process finishes, just go right to your project files -> hmtl -> index.html
-8. Open it and vola, you have your whole documentation

-### Available Documentation Formats
-- **HTML:** Located in the `v3.0/html` directory.
-Open index.html to view.
-- **LaTeX:** Located in the `v3.0/latex` directory.
-Can be compiled to a PDF using a LaTeX editor.
-- **PDF:** A pre-generated PDF document is available in the repository for easy reference.

 ## Its efficiency and speed and reallocations
 >[!IMPORTANT]
 >The performance of the Vector class is benchmarked against std::vector to ensure it is efficient in terms of time complexity and memory reallocations.